Forensic Psychology BSc (Hons)

 Accredited by the British Psychological Society

 This accreditation is a mark of quality that students and employers understand and value.
-Studying a BPS-accredited course will allow you to gain graduate or chartered membership of the Society.
+Studying a BPS-accredited course will allow you to gain graduate or chartered membership of the Society which is useful for your psychology career.

 Course modules